 They chortled as I hopped on my bike.
 The second man spoke again: “Say hi to Karl Malden.”

 “Michael Douglas Hair.”
-Twenty years later, their words, these caustic words still haunt me.
+Twenty years later, the words, th0se caustic words, still haunt me.
 How could anybody be so cruel?

 For God’s sake, protect your hair!